Skip to main content

 Embedding a capability's widget in your own web application

 All front-end components shown on the device page come with embedding instructions.
-These instructions describe how the shown component can be embedded in other web application.
-All these instructions share the following format:
+These instructions describe how the shown component can be embedded in other web application either using HTML:

 <script src="URL-to-components-js-file"></script>